Logan Richardson: Early career

 While attending Paseo Academy of Fine and Performing Arts, Richardson was exposed to jazz personalities who would have a profound impact on his future.
 Max Roach was the first jazz musician Richardson can remember seeing live.
 The American Jazz Museum brought Roach to Kansas City frequently in the mid 1990s as a clinician.
 Richardson also had the opportunity to perform with legendary Kansas City bandleader Jay McShann in the 1990s, in addition to studying with Kansas City Saxophone great, and educator Ahmad Alaadeen.
-In 1996 Richardson, while still in high school began leading his own groups in Kansas City.
+In 1996 Richardson began leading his own groups in Kansas City while in high school.

 Richardson performed with the Kansas City Symphony in concert February 27, 1997 at the age of 16, when he was invited by then conductor of the Kansas City Symphony Orchestra Bill McGlaughlin, a performance that changed his life.

 New York years

 Moving to New York City in August 2001, Richardson witnessed the September 11th attacks first hand.
 He was enrolled at the New School University where he met, befriended, and performed with young musicians Frank Locrasto, Tommy Crane, Jamire Williams, Joe Sanders, Burniss Earl Travis, Dekel Bor, and teachers Greg Tardy, Carl Allen, Joe Chambers, Billy Hart, and many others including Stefon Harris, JD Allen, Butch Morris, Mulgrew Miller, and more.....

 Since 2005, Richardson has led his own group, SHIFT.
 Featuring Richardson's soloing & compositions, as well as the creative and genre-bending playing of his compatriots, SHIFT attempts to answer the question, "Can there be new music in jazz?"